EmpoweredHouse/pydantic-ai-agent/docs/articles/01-pydantic-ai-introduction.md

 4. **Error tracking**: Quickly identify and diagnose issues in your application, with detailed context about what went wrong.

-### Comparison with LangSmith

-While LangSmith from LangChain provides similar functionality, Pydantic Logfire offers several advantages:

-1. **Seamless integration**: It works natively with Pydantic-AI, requiring minimal setup.
-Similarly, LangSmith integrates easily with LangChain applications, often requiring just a few lines of code.

-2. **OpenTelemetry-based**: Logfire uses the open standard OpenTelemetry protocol, making it compatible with many existing observability tools and platforms.
-LangSmith also offers OpenTelemetry integration, allowing for broader monitoring capabilities.

-3. **Broader scope**: Beyond just LLM operations, Logfire can monitor your entire application, including database calls, API requests, and more.

-4. **Cost-effective**: Logfire offers a generous free tier and affordable pricing for larger-scale applications.

-The main difference is that Logfire is designed from the ground up around OpenTelemetry, making it more naturally suited for end-to-end tracing across your entire application stack, while LangSmith is primarily focused on LLM operations with OpenTelemetry as an additional integration option.

 ### Setting Up Logfire with Pydantic-AI

 Adding Logfire to your Pydantic-AI application is remarkably simple: